Child Tax Credits

 - you incur child care expenses to enable you and your spouse, if any, to earn income

-- you and your spouse file a joint tax return (if you’re married), and
+- you and your spouse file a joint tax return (applicable only if you’re married), and

-- you and your spouse, if any, both work either full or part-time, unless you or your spouse is a full-time student or disabled.
+- you and your spouse, if any, both work either full or part-time and have earned income for the year, unless you or your spouse is a full-time student or disabled.
 (Looking for work counts as being employed.)

 The amount of the credit is based on a percentage of the child care expenses you incur on the days that you and/or your spouse work.
 The percentage ranges from 20% to 35% of expenses, depending on your income.
 Taxpayers with an adjusted gross income (AGI) of over $43,000 use the 20% amount.
 Those with an AGI under $15,000 use the 35% amount.
 Those with AGIs between $15,000 and $43,000 use a percentage based on a sliding scale.
 However, there is an annual ceiling on the amount of child care expenses that can be taken into account for the credit.
 The ceilings are $3,000 for one qualifying child and $6,000 for two or more.